BladeRunnerJS/brjs-site/_posts/2014-07-01-oss-events-success.md

 We submitted a talk on [Testing Ginormous JavaScript applications](http://scotlandjs.com/speakers/phil/) through the standard CFP which was fortunate enough to be selected.

-Since one of the team was speaking, ScotlandJS is an international event and both [Andy](https://twitter.com/andyberry88) live in Scotland it also seemed worth getting involved as much as possible.
+Since one of the team was speaking, ScotlandJS is an international event and both [Andy](https://twitter.com/andyberry88) and I live in Scotland it also seemed worth getting involved as much as possible.
 So BladeRunnerJS was also a sponsor and we took up a booth.

 ### Talk Video